Bozothatsucksatcoding/betterRecall/README.md

 1. **You don't.**

-Quick note: MS defender for some reason thinks this is maleware despite it being 100% local only and not going to a server whatsever i don't know what's wrong with it just allow it if you really want too.
+Quick note: MS defender for some reason thinks this is maleware despite it being 100% local only and not going to a server what so ever i don't know what's wrong with it just allow it if you really want too.